With the countdown underway for the ECHL Trade Deadline on Thursday, March 7 at 3 p.m. ET, we offer a primer guide to help follow events.

-Recall/Assignment Deadline: This deadline comes before the ECHL deadline for a very important reason.
-According to Dan Petrino, Manager of Hockey Operations for the ECHL, since NHL/AHL contracted players are not property of an ECHL club, those players cannot be traded.
-However, If an NHL/AHL team wants to move one of their contracted players from one ECHL Member to another, they must do so by March 8th at 11:59 pm local time.
+Recall/Assignment Deadline: This deadline comes before the ECHL deadline for a fundamental reason.
+According to Dan Petrino, Director of Hockey Administration for the ECHL, since NHL/AHL contracted players are not the property of an ECHL club, those players cannot be traded.
+However, If an NHL/AHL team wants to move one of their contracted players from one ECHL Member to another, they must do so by March 6 at 11:59 pm local time.

 Future Considerations: That phrase is something you see used with most trades in the ECHL, but what does it exactly mean?
 Petrino says future considerations refer to either a player or cash to be agreed upon at a later date.
 Those future considerations trades must be settled by June 13 at 3 pm Eastern Time.